Roger Davies (talent manager): Pink (2001–present)

-Pink's 2003 third album Try This sold over 3 million copies worldwide, and earned Pink her second Grammy Award for her song Trouble, Roger Davies is listed in the management credits, and within the executive producers.
+Pink's 2003 third album, Try This, sold over 3 million copies worldwide and earned Pink her second Grammy Award for her song "Trouble"; Roger Davies is listed in the management credits as well as one of the executive producers.

-Her fourth album, 2006's I'm Not Dead, sold over 6 million copies worldwide, the album credits include "Roger Davies, you are a force, a treat to be around.
+Her fourth album, 2006's I'm Not Dead, sold over 6 million copies worldwide; the album credits include a note from Pink that said: "Roger Davies, you are a force, a treat to be around.
 Thank you for your energy and support".
-The tour of the same name smashed attendance records in Australia and Europe for a solo female artist.
+The tour of the same name smashed attendance records in Australia and Europe for a solo female artist, playing 138 shows and grossing $42 million.

-In 2009, Pink's fifth album Funhouse outsold her "I'm Not Dead" album and produced the hit singles "So What" and "Sober".
-Within the album credits Davies is mentioned "Roger, when I think of you, I automatically feel better, safer, and smarter, and full of love and gratitude.
+In 2009, Pink's fifth album, Funhouse, outsold her "I'm Not Dead" album and produced the hit singles "So What" and "Sober".
+Within the album credits, Davies is mentioned again: "Roger, when I think of you, I automatically feel better, safer, and smarter, and full of love and gratitude.
 Thank you for that.
 I feel like I won the lottery with you".
-Her Funhouse Tour played to over two million people at 160 sold-out arena dates worldwide, and in 2010, she followed it up with her Funhouse Summer Carnival Tour, playing 34 European stadium and festival shows in 14 countries in 12 weeks, adding a further one million fans.
+Her Funhouse Tour sold out frequently and played to over 1.5 million people at 151 arena dates worldwide, grossing over $100 million, including $55 million in Australia alone, shattering box-office records for the country; and, in 2010, she followed it up with her Funhouse Summer Carnival Tour, playing 34 European stadium and festival shows in 14 countries in 12 weeks, adding a further one million fans in attendance.

-Pink's seventh album The Truth about Love included 5 hit singles and a sold out worldwide tour.
+Pink's seventh album, 2012's The Truth about Love, included 5 hit singles and a sold-out worldwide tour from 2013 to 2014.

-Album seven, Beautiful Trauma, album which included the hit single What About Us, lists Davies along with Pink as Executive Producers, and within the liner notes written by Pink includes: "Thank you Roger Davies, for being a sounding board, a coach, a mentor, a priest, and a friend.
+Album seven, 2017's Beautiful Trauma, which included the hit single "What About Us", lists Davies along with Pink as executive producers, and within the liner notes written by Pink includes the following: "Thank you Roger Davies, for being a sounding board, a coach, a mentor, a priest, and a friend.
 My life is made up of memories and you are a huge part of my highlight reel, and even though you don't like to be in the picture, you're standing not far from all them.
 This is where it's at, at least it fucking used to be."
 The album released October 2017 was number one over eight countries.

-Pink's eighth studio album, Hurts 2B Human, was released April 2019, the back page of the artwork booklet lists many thanks including "Roger Davies, I love you with all my heart".
-The album's lead single, "Walk Me Home" was released on 20 February 2019.
+Pink's eighth studio album, Hurts 2B Human, was released in April 2019, and the back page of the artwork booklet lists many thank-you notes, including "Roger Davies, I love you with all my heart".
+The album's lead single, "Walk Me Home", was released on 20 February 2019.
 On the release date, Pink performed the song alongside a medley of her biggest hits at the BRIT Awards, including "Try", "Just Give Me a Reason" and "What About Us".
 She was also awarded with the Outstanding Contribution to Music Award at the ceremony.

-Pink has continued to record and tour globally including an extensive European stadium tour in 2019, winning Pollstar’s Artist of the Year 2019.